loosolab/UROPA/docs/uropa-example.md

 2. Priority is considered ('priority'='T')

-	The set of queries will allow UROPA to annotate peaks for genes.
-Only if there is no gene detected with the given parameters,
+	If 'priority' is True, UROPA will annotate peaks with the **first feature given** in the set of queries.
+Unless genes are not found for a peak, 'transcripts' will then be searched and validated by the query’s parameters in order to be assigned on a peak.
+The example is based on the same three cases,explained above.
-	UROPA will assign to the peaks the feature transcript for annotation.
-The feature gene is priorized.The example above is based on the same three cases.
+	That is why there will be no peak in the output tables annotated for both features at the same time.
-	That is why there is no peak in the output tables annotated for both features.
-Each peak is allowed to have either one feature or the other.
+	Each peak is allowed to have either the priority feature or the other one.

 	The first difference to the example above is that already in the All_hits Table 3 those peaks with no annotation for both queries are merged.